rstudio/chromote/README.md

 **Note:** All members of `Chromote` and `ChromoteSession` objects which start with a capital letter (like `b$Page`, `b$DOM`, and `b$Browser`) correspond to domains from the Chrome Devtools Protocol, and are documented in the [official CDP site](https://chromedevtools.github.io/devtools-protocol/).
 All members which start with a lower-case letter (like `b$screenshot` and `b$close`) are not part of the Chrome Devtools Protocol, and are specific to `Chromote` and `ChromoteSession`.

-Here is an example of how to use Chromote to find the position of a DOM element.
+Here is an example of how to use Chromote to find the position of a DOM element using [DOM.getBoxModel](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#method-getBoxModel).

 ```R
 x <- b$DOM$getDocument()